arifur-rahman-arif/arifur-rahman-arif/README.md

 ## A brief talk about me:

-I have been working in the web development sector for about 3 years.
+I have been working in the web development sector for a long time.
 Worked with clients & companies from home country to abroad.
 What I understood, that to thrive in this sector I don't only need to be good at what I'm doing, but I have to be the best.
 Because people tend to choose the best thing for their needs & good is not enough.
 Following that motto, I try to improve & update myself each & every day to deliver the best at what I'm doing.